bakhtos/PANNs/README.md

 ### Preparing the dataset and metadata

-The codes here assume that all files are already the audio segments which are to be studied (and not full recordings from which segments are to be extracted), that the segments are 10 seconds long (or less, although codes should support any length of audio common to all used clips) and are named according to the pattern `Y*.wav`, i.e. begin with 'Y', followed by arbitrary symbols (video's YouTubeID) and having the extension '.wav.'
+The codes here assume that all files are already the audio segments which are to be studied and not full recordings from which segments are to be extracted, that the segments are 10 seconds long (although codes should support any length of audio common to all used clips) and are named according to the pattern `Y*.wav`, i.e. begin with 'Y', followed by arbitrary symbols (video's YouTubeID) and having the extension '.wav'.
-Data should preferably have a sampling rate of 32000Hz, although again, any sample rate common to all files could be possible.
+Data should have a sampling rate of 32000Hz, although again, any sample rate common to all files is supported.

 The files should be stored in two separate directories, `train/` and `eval/`, for the training and evaluation splits, respectively.